What is machine

 - Examples: Google Kubernetes Engine (GKE), Amazon EKS.

-Generative AI Capabilities
+Generative AI capabilities

-Pre-trained models and customization
+check_circlePre-trained models and customization

 - Access to advanced models like GPT-3 for text generation or GANs for image synthesis.